(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

-(E-E) Evgenij Kozlov Letter L to Catherine Mannick from late October 1986, page 2 Reverse of painted vintage print (above), 10 x 15 cm, 1986.
-Davis Center for Russian and Eurasian Studies Special Collection, Harvard University E-E archival number: E-E-pho-AO26-opc2
+(E-E) Evgenij Kozlov Letter L to Catherine Mannick from late October 1986, page 2 Reverse of painted vintage print (above), 9.5 x 13.5 cm, 1986.
+E-E archival number: E-E-pho-AO26-opc2 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University Harvard Accession Number: KMFP_0008

 (E-E) Evgenij Kozlov